 Rich in history with lots of historical buildings combined with an abundance of parks and gardens makes Richmond a family favourite.
 Here are the most essential things to do in Richmond upon Thames with kids from enjoying wildlife to traffic-free cycling.

 In the Royal Botanic Gardens, Kew you’ll find extensive gardens, botanical glasshouses an award-winning playground as well as beautiful Kew Palace.
 This is without a doubt one of the best gardens in the whole of the UK and attracts over a million visitors a year.

 The Gardens are located just a 5-10 minute walk from Kew Gardens underground and train station, on the District Line.
 Kew Bridge Station is about the same distance but on the Northside of the River.
 Everyone in the area will be able to point you in the right direction.
-Read more about things to do with kids in Kew Gardens.

 You’ll find several great walks in Richmond Park, with stunning views including this vista of Pen Ponds from the edge of Sidmouth Wood.
 The 12km Tamsin Trail is one of the most popular walks, and it’s hard to go wrong – just start at a car park and walk!
 The walk will take you past many of Richmond Park’s highlights including the Isabella Plantation and Pembroke Lodge.

 Autumn is a good time for deer watching during the rutting season, however, it’s important to stay wary of these beautiful animals as they pack quite a punch with their antlers if you get in the wrong place at the wrong time.
 Try to avoid getting caught in the middle between animals belonging to the same flock!
 Read more about Richmond Park.